-Abbott’s approach to community involvement has three components:
+Abbott’s approach to community involvement includes:

 - Community Vitality: Healthy communities possess vibrant and diverse institutions that serve the public good.
-These institutions range from health and human welfare agencies such as food banks, homeless shelters and health clinics to museums, libraries and universities.
+These institutions range from health and human welfare agencies such as food banks, homeless shelters and health clinics to museums and universities.
 The Abbott Fund supports creative programs that address unmet needs of local communities.
 When natural disasters and emergencies strike communities, the Abbott Fund responds with grants to trusted humanitarian relief partners.
 Grants are directed to both immediate needs and longer-term reconstruction and rehabilitation efforts.